Why an Out-of-Town Therapist Works for Saudi Arabia

 Can I access therapy from Saudi Arabia with a therapist outside the Kingdom?

 Yes.
 Online therapy has no geographic restrictions.
-Sessions are audio-only via Zoom, and Saudi Arabia's time zone (GMT+3) aligns well with European afternoon and evening slots.
+Sessions are audio-only via Zoom, and Saudi Arabia's time zone (GMT+3) fits my working hours well: I work Tuesday to Thursday, 13:00 to 19:15 Hamburg time, which puts your session between 14:00 and 20:15 in Riyadh during summer, an hour later in winter.

 Is online therapy in Saudi Arabia private?